-Temporary residential units for farm help are permitted if grouped with the existing farm buildings.
-Consents will not be permitted for farm help lots.
+Temporary or permanent residential units for farm labour are permitted if grouped with the existing farm buildings.
+Consents will not be permitted for farm labour lots.
+The County encourages local municipalities to include policies in their local official plan addressing considerations including demonstration of need, minimizing the loss of agricultural land, building size, adequacy of services, access, and Minimum Distance Separation.